Post-baccalaureate Program Information

 The Department of Communication Sciences and Disorder’s Clinical Doctorate in Audiology, AuD has been approved by Western Washington University and the Northwest Commission on Colleges and Universities.
 The Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) the nationally recognized accrediting agency for graduate programs in the profession and awarded Candidacy Status to the program.
 Students have been admitted and enrolled and the initial cohort began studies during Fall 2017.
 To learn more about this Clinical Doctorate Program, refer to this Clinical Doctorate Program.

 Applicants must have a transferable bachelor’s degree from a regionally accredited institution in a major other than Communication Sciences and Disorders.

-Applicants holding a bachelor’s degree in Communication Sciences and Disorders, earned more than five years ago may be required to satisfy the post-baccalaureate program in order to be eligible to apply for the graduate Speech and Language Pathology or Audiology program.
+Applicants holding a bachelor’s degree in Communication Sciences and Disorders, earned more than eight years ago may be required to satisfy the post-baccalaureate program in order to be eligible to apply for the graduate Speech and Language Pathology or Audiology program.

 Minimum 3.0 cumulative GPA is required.

 Apply for admission to Western Washington University (WWU), Post-baccalaureate Admissions

 - Priority fall application deadline is February 15th

 - Final fall application deadline is March 1st

 Applications are accepted on a space-available basis after the priority deadline.